 - Services which require payment upfront.

-Hearts at Home In-Home Care, providers of home health care Overland Park, KS and the surrounding areas trust, will help protect seniors from scams such as these, by providing regular, ongoing, trustworthy companionship, and by serving as a resource to help older adults to be aware and cautious about the possibility for fraud.
+Hearts at Home In-Home Care, providers of Kansas City home care and senior care in surrounding communities, will help protect seniors from scams such as these, by providing regular, ongoing, trustworthy companionship, and by serving as a resource to help older adults to be aware and cautious about the possibility for fraud.
 Reach out to us at 913-440-4209 for more information about our home care services.
 Visit our Service Area page for a full list of the areas where we offer care.